felipesilvati/getyourguide-tech-challenge/README.md

 #### Fullstack Integration
 - [x] Ensure client application consumes the API exposed by the backend (activities)
 - [x] Ensure client application consumes the API exposed by the backend (suppliers)
+- [ ] Ensure client application consumes the API exposed by the backend (activities with suppliers combined)
 - [ ] Implement searching/filtering functionality based on architectural decision
 - [ ] Implement sorting functionality for the list of activities
 - [ ] Implement pagination for handling large sets of activities